filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

    Currently, the latest code on the _master_ branch corresponds to mainnet.

-3. If you are in China, check out the specific [tips](tips-running-in-china.md).
+3. If you are in China, see "[Lotus: tips when running in China](tips-running-in-china.md)".
 4. Depending on your CPU model, you will want to export additional environment variables:

    If you have **an AMD Zen or Intel Ice Lake CPU (or later)**, enable the use of SHA extensions by adding these two environment variables: